kamgru/i-want-modal/README.md

 # I want modal
 This is a simple javascript modal window.
 There are no dependencies (no jQuery).
+MIT License.

 ![I want modal](https://media.giphy.com/media/l49JJaOXJRJAkoaWc/giphy.gif)